 Practice before you start

 Driving around Vietnam with a motorbike isn’t a breeze and you should get as much practice as you can before you start.
 Sure, you can complete your route even if you’re a rookie but start with less congested roads first.
 Also, if you haven’t tried riding a bike before, make sure to start with a shorter distance.
+If you need help with this, you can try to calculate distance with distance converter.
 Your body will be grateful at the end of the day.
 I started with a 200-kilometer journey on my first day and it was a real nightmare!

 Which maps to use for navigating in Vietnam?

 Your most valuable asset here will be Google Maps.
 However, if you want to explore more remote regions of the country, you should also download Maps.me.
 With this map, you can download maps of specific regions and navigate around the area even without internet.
 This means you can easily get through regions that have a poor internet infrastructure.

 Even though these apps can be helpful, when you’re not sure- ask the locals.
 Most of them will be more than happy to help you.
 However, keep in mind that Vietnam has this “yes culture” and most people will tell you yes even when they aren’t sure of something.
 You’ll very rarely hear someone saying no when asking for directions.
 So, be careful- even when their intentions are good, locals can sometimes guide you towards a wrong direction.
 If you want to be sure you’re getting the right direction, ask a taxi driver.
 If someone knows the local roads- it’ll be them.

 Tips for riding in Vietnam